KinsonDigital/Carbonate/README.md

 <h2 style="font-weight:bold;border:0" align="center">📖 About Carbonate 📖</h2>

 **Carbonate** is a messaging library built on the observable pattern, empowering seamless and dependable push-and-pull message handling across various parts or systems within an application.
-This fosters decoupling among different components, enhancing your application's overall testability as well as separating cross cutting concerns.
+This fosters decoupling among different components, enhancing your application's overall testability as well as separating cross-cutting concerns.

-You can chose if you want data to flow out with the push notification, if data can be returned from a notification, both out and returned in one notification or no data being sent out or returned.
+You can choose if you want data to flow out with the push notification if data can be returned from a notification, both out and returned in one notification or if no data is being sent out or returned.

-For a real-world example, check out the [Velaptor](https://github.com/KinsonDigital/Velaptor) code base which is an open source 2D game development framework.
-This library has been vital for decoupling the different sub-systems and increasing it's testability.
+For a real-world example, check out the [Velaptor](https://github.com/KinsonDigital/Velaptor) code base which is an open-source 2D game development framework.
+This library has been vital for decoupling the different sub-systems and increasing its testability.

 Go [here](https://refactoring.guru/design-patterns/observer) for information on the observer pattern.
 This design pattern has been extensively covered in various tutorials and examples across the web, making it well-documented, widely recognized, and a highly popular programming pattern.